-1. Open the console cover, open the VCP cover and press the STOP button.

-2. Press the EJECT button.
+- 1. Open the console cover and press the STOP button. - 2.
+Open the VCP cover and press the EJECT button. - 3.
+Press the EJECT button.

 Do not insert any foreign substances into the cassette compartment.

 After removing the cassette from the VCP, close the door.